ricsanfre/pi-cluster/docs/_docs/gateway.md

 ```
 ## Storage configuration.
 Centralized SAN

-SSD Disk will be partitioned in boot time reserving 30 GB for root filesystem (OS installation) and the rest will be used for creating a logical volumes (LVM) mounted as `/storage`.
-This will provide local storage capacity in each node of the cluster, used mainly by Kuberentes distributed storage solution and by backup solution.
+In case of centralized SAN, gateway's SSD Disk will be partitioned in boot time reserving 30 GB for root filesystem (OS installation) and the rest will be used for creating logical volumes (LVM), SAN LUNs to be mounted using iSCSI by the other nodes.

 cloud-init configuration `user-data` includes commands to be executed once in boot time, executing a command that changes partition table and creates a new partition before the automatic growth of root partitions to fill the entire disk happens.